California Reptiles & Amphibians

 The plastron has no red.
 The plastron is red with a large dark marking in the center.
 The plastron has no red.

-Distribution in California - in red
+Red: Distribution in California

-Distribution in California - in red
+Red: Distribution in California

 Distribution in California

-Sonoran Mud Turtle - Kinosternon sonoriense sonoriense
+Desert Mud Turtle - Kinosternon sonoriense sonoriense (No longer found in California)

 It can be identified by its small size, its elongated domed carapace, its mottled head, and its range.
 There are no other turtles with a similar appearance in its area.
 A plastron with 11 scutes and two hinges are also unique among similar California turtles which have 12 scutes on an unhinged plastron.

-Mottled head with nipple-like projections on the throat.
+Elongated domed shell Mottled head with nipple-like projections on the throat.
+Hinged plastron with 11 scutes.

-Texas Spiny Softshell - Apalone spiniera emoryi
+Texas Spiny Softshell - Apalone spiniera emoryi (Alien Species)

 The non-native Texas Spiny Softshell has been introduced and established along the Colorado River and the Imperial Valley, and in San Diego County.
 It has also been reported from other scattered locations, but most likely it has not been established in these areas.
 This turtle can be easily identified by its very flat, smooth, shell, it's long snout, and its range.
+Be aware, though, that there are many species of turtles in the word with soft shells, and sometimes they are released into Calfiornia waters.

-Flat, olive-gray shell with no visible plates or scutes.
+Flat, olive-gray shell with no visible plates or scutes Long thin snout with nostrils at the end

-Desert Tortoise - Gopherus agassizii
+Mohave Desert Tortoise - Gopherus agassizii

 This native tortoise is limited to hot dry desert regions.
 It can be identified by its terrestrial lifestyle, its large unwebbed limbs, its high domed shell with prominent growth lines on the scutes, its unwebbed toes and elephant-like skin, and by its occuance in the desert away from water sources.
 Nevertheless, it was once a popular pet and released animals can be found anywhere.
 (I saw one at a golf course in San Francisco.)